Zereniti/ADB-Device-Info/README.md

 ### ⚠️ Known limitations

-- **IMEI retrieval** may fail on Android 10+ due to permission restrictions introduced in newer API levels.
-This is a platform limitation, not a bug in the script.
+- **IMEI retrieval** may fail on Android 10+ due to permission restrictions.
+This is a platform limitation, not a bug.
-- **Battery health** data (charge_full / charge_full_design) depends on the device exposing sysfs nodes — not all manufacturers do.
+- **Battery health** depends on the device exposing sysfs nodes — not all manufacturers do.
-- **Storage info** is read from `/data` partition; results may vary on devices with dynamic partitions.
+- **Storage total** is only auto-detected on Samsung devices and Qualcomm-based devices that expose `ro.boot.hardware.ufs`.
+On other devices, only used/free/% are shown.
+- **RAM type and vendor** are only available on devices that expose `ro.boot.hardware.ddr` — if not available, they are simply omitted.
+- **Bluetooth version** depends on the manufacturer exposing HCI info via `dumpsys`.
+May show `Not available` on some devices.
+- **WiFi SSID** may show as not connected if location permissions are restricted at system level.
+- **Google Play patch** is available on Android 10+ with GMS.
+May return a GMS version string instead of a date on some devices.
-- Tested primarily on **Qualcomm-based** devices.
-Some properties (SoC model, RAM info) may return `N/A` on other platforms.
+- Tested primarily on **Qualcomm** and **Samsung Exynos** devices.

 ### 📄 License